ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 - *Reactive*:    code executes in reactions to events.
-- *Structured*:  code uses structured control-flow mechanisms, such as `spawn` and `await` (to create and suspend an activity).
+- *Structured*:  code uses structured control-flow mechanisms, such as `spawn` and `await` (to create and suspend lines of execution).
-- *Synchronous*: event reactions never overlap and run atomically and to completion on each activity.
+- *Synchronous*: event reactions run atomically and to completion on each line of execution.
-                 There is no implicit preemption or real parallelism, resulting in deterministic execution.

 <!--
 - Event Handling: